ajwills72/critical-thinking/docs/distributions-samples.md

 Average throw is 4 * 3.5 = 14, so the average animal will finish in 4-5
 throws.
-However, we only need one animal to pass the line, and there will be about six animals per group, so the average group will take probably more like 3-4 rounds (if anyone would like to sit down and work out the probability distrbution, let me know).
+However, we only need one animal to pass the line, and there will be about eight animals per group, so the average group will take probably more like 3-4 rounds (if anyone would like to sit down and work out the probability distrbution, let me know).

 The limiting factor on sample size is likely to be the polling software.
 For example, Mentimeter only allows any one person to respond once, so your sample size will be as large as the number of people playing.
-We have around 80 in class, which is enough to show a normal-like distribution.
+We have around 120 in class, which is enough to show a normal-like distribution.
 We'll use this data in the mini-tutorial below.